john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 159b | 4 | [Forest of the Dead](http://tardis.wikia.com/wiki/Forest_of_the_Dead)
 238 | 7 | [The Name of the Doctor](http://tardis.wikia.com/wiki/The_Name_of_the_Doctor_%28TV_story%29)

-Beware, the first three episodes have River Song at multiple points in her timeline.
-So it doesn't feel like you are linearly following her through time at the start.
-But after those first few, it becomes much more linear.
+Beware: the first three episodes have River Song at multiple points in her timeline.
+So it doesn't *feel* like you are following her timeline, exaclty.
+But after those those, it becomes much more linear.

 ### Huge Story Arc

-The River Song story arc is pretty big.
-Here are some fun metrics to that effect.
+The River Song story arc is pretty big:

 * **River meets 3 Doctors** (that we know of)
 * **River is in 15 episodes**
-* **Total run time above: 12 hours** (actually 11 hrs, 55 mins)
+* **Total run time above: 12 hours**